nixworks/public/news/2007/12/3/index.md

 ##### United States
 ### [ The United States National Intelligence Estimate of November 2007 reports with "high confidence" that Iran stopped its nuclear weapons program in the fall of 2003 and has probably not restarted it since. ](/news/2007/12/3/the-united-states-national-intelligence-estimate-of-november-2007-reports-with-high-confidence-that-iran-stopped-its-nuclear-weapons-prog.md)
-_Context: November 2007, United States, National Intelligence Estimate, Iran, Iran and weapons of mass destruction, 2003_
+_Context: Iran, United States, National Intelligence Estimate, Iran and weapons of mass destruction, November 2007, 2003_

 ##### Sudan
 ### [ The Sudanese President Omar al-Bashir pardons a teacher at Unity High School for her alleged insult in the naming of her class's teddy bear "Muhammad". ](/news/2007/12/3/the-sudanese-president-omar-al-bashir-pardons-a-teacher-at-unity-high-school-for-her-alleged-insult-in-the-naming-of-her-class-s-teddy-bear.md)
-_Context: Omar al-Bashir, Sudan, Muhammad, Unity High School, President of Sudan, naming of her class's teddy bear_
+_Context: Muhammad, President of Sudan, Unity High School, Omar al-Bashir, Sudan, naming of her class's teddy bear_

 ##### Muttiah Muralitharan
 ### [ Muttiah Muralitharan of Sri Lanka breaks Shane Warne's record to become test cricket's leading wicket-taker. ](/news/2007/12/3/muttiah-muralitharan-of-sri-lanka-breaks-shane-warne-s-record-to-become-test-cricket-s-leading-wicket-taker.md)
-_Context: Sri Lanka, Muttiah Muralitharan, Shane Warne, test cricket, wicket_
+_Context: Shane Warne, Sri Lanka, wicket, test cricket, Muttiah Muralitharan_

 ##### Kevin Rudd
 ### [ Kevin Rudd is sworn in as the 26th Prime Minister of Australia by Governor-General Maj.
 Gen. Michael Jeffery. ](/news/2007/12/3/kevin-rudd-is-sworn-in-as-the-26th-prime-minister-of-australia-by-governor-general-maj-gen-michael-jeffery.md)
-_Context: Kevin Rudd, Michael Jeffery, Australian Prime Minister, Australia, Governor-General of Australia_
+_Context: Governor-General of Australia, Kevin Rudd, Australian Prime Minister, Michael Jeffery, Australia_

 ##### Kyoto Protocol
 ### [ Australia ratifies the Kyoto Protocol agreement, which former Prime Minister John Howard declined to sign due to claims that it would harm Australia's economy. ](/news/2007/12/3/australia-ratifies-the-kyoto-protocol-agreement-which-former-prime-minister-john-howard-declined-to-sign-due-to-claims-that-it-would-harm.md)